ANG13T/ClimaCast/README.md

 $ python3 climacast.py
 ```

+### APIs Used
+- [NOAA Weather Services](https://api.weather.gov): Retrieve Forecasts and Weather Details
+- [N2YO](https://n2yo.com/api): Retrieve Satellite Pass Predictions
+- [AWS Sentinel-2 Dataset](https://registry.opendata.aws/sentinel-2-l2a-cogs/): Retrieve Sentinel-2 Satellite Imagery

 ## Configuration
-There are a set of environment variables utilized in DroneXtract.
-In order to tailor the values to your specific drone / investigation scenario, you can go to the `.env` file and adjust the following values:
+There are a set of environment variables utilized in ClimaCast.
+In order to set up the API and tailor the values for your specific meteorological research purposes, you can go to the `.env` file and adjust the following values:

-`TELEMETRY_VIS_DOWNSAMPLE` downsampling number for values to be used for telemetry visualization

-`FLIGHT_MAP_DOWNSAMPLE` downsampling number for values to be used for flight path mapping

-`ANALYSIS_DOWNSAMPLE` downsampling number for values to be used for integrity analysis

-`ANALYSIS_MAX_VARIANCE` maximum variance allowed between max and min value for analysis values
+`N2YO_API` N2YO API Key

+`RESAMPLE_RATE` resampling number for satellite APT decoder

 ## Learning and Resources
 To learn more about DJI drone digital forensics and the features of DroneXtract, refer to [this article](https://medium.com/@angelinatsuboi/a-comprehensive-guide-to-digital-forensics-with-dji-drones-fd7ef5af2891).